 - We will now group the extracted GCC arguments according to their meaning:

-We will simplify the build process and instead of building separate chip_sam9g25 and board_sam9g25_ek libraries we’ll include their source files into the project.
+We will simplify the build process and instead of building separate utils, arch, target and drivers libraries we’ll include their source files into the project.

 - Now that we have all the necessary flags (except the startup code) we can create a Visual Studio project.
 Start Visual Studio and use the VisualGDB Embedded Project Wizard: